AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 To ensure that catalog export is running correctly, confirm that the [cron](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-cron.html) jobs and the [indexers](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-index.html) are running and the `Product Feed` indexer is set to `Update by Schedule`.

-When you successfully link to Commerce Services through API keys and specify the SaaS Data Space, the catalog sync initiates.
+When you successfully link to Commerce Services through API keys and specify the SaaS Data Space, the catalog sync begins.
 You can then [verify](verify.md) that behavioral data is being sent to your storefront.

 ## Update your [!DNL Product Recommendations] installation {#update}